ever-been/everDoc/src/book/markdown/concepts.md

 :	At least one task from the context failed

 ### Benchmarks

+Benchmark are user-written tasks with additional capabilities (in form of the *Benchmark API*).
+Benchmark tasks generate task contexts which are submitted to the framework.

 ### Node types {#user.deployment.nodes.types}
 In EverBEEN `node` is a program capable of running BEEN services.
 The node must be able to interact with other nodes through a computer network.
 Type of a node determines mechanism used to connect to other nodes.
 Since EverBEEN uses [Hazelcast](#devel.techno.hazelcast) as it means of connection nodes, types resemble those in Hazelcast.
 Currently two types are supported: